 The sciences-related courses offer unique educational programs not limited to one specific discipline.
 Students can learn technical knowledge and insight that extends across more than one area.
 They can then use what they learned as a foundation for endeavoring into more advanced disciplines.

 The interdisciplinary courses intend to foster talented people who can handle new challenges from comprehensive viewpoints.
 These people will be able to utilize appropriate methodologies and flexible ways of thinking that are not strictly limited to either the humanities or the sciences.

-In addition, the Faculty offers cross-disciplinary programs that do not fit into any of the fields covered by the abovementioned departments, including the Global Ethics, Evolutionary Cognitive Brain Science, Science Interpreter, and Global Studies.
+In addition, the Faculty offers cross-disciplinary programs that do not fit into any of the fields covered by the abovementioned departments, including the Global Ethics, Evolutionary Cognitive Brain Science, Science Interpreter, Global Studies and Trilingual East Asian Studies.

 As can be seen, the defining characteristics of the Senior Division of the College of Arts and Sciences lie in the variety of programs and learning methods the College offers to encourage students to go beyond disciplinary borders.

 Departments of the Senior Division